Labrastaff dog — Labrador Retriever and Staffordshire Bull Terrier mix

 About the Labrastaff

-The Labrastaff is a very large mixed breed dogs known for its balanced nature and highly intelligent mind.
-Better suited to homes with space, the Labrastaff is best matched with experienced owners.
+The Labrastaff is a cross between the Labrador Retriever and Staffordshire Bull Terrier.
+The Labrastaff is a large mixed breed dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Labrastaff is best matched with experienced owners.
 Typically standing 17 to 24 inches and weighing 40 to 80 pounds, this breed has a life expectancy of 10 to 14 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Labrastaff brings a distinct combination of traits that sets it apart.
 The Labrastaff is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Labrastaff loves being close to its people and forms strong bonds with every member of the household.